-MATURITY SCHEDULE, INTEREST RATES, INITIAL YIELDS, REDEMPTION PROVISIONS and CUSIP NUMBERS (see inside cover page)
+MATURITY SCHEDULE, INTEREST RATES, INITIAL YIELDS, REDEMPTION PROVISIONS AND CUSIP NUMBERS (see inside cover page)

 This cover page contains information for quick reference only and is not a summary of the Bonds.
 Potential investors must read the entire Official Statement to obtain information essential to making an informed investment decision.
 Investment in the Bonds is subject to certain investment considerations.
-See "INVESTMENT CONSIDERATIONS" herein.
+See "INVESTMENT CONSIDERATIONS."

-FMSbonds, Inc. Hutchinson, Shockey, Erley & Co.
-The Bonds are offered for delivery when, as and if issued by the Master District and received by the initial purchasers (the "Underwriters"), subject to the approval of the Attorney General of the State of Texas and the approval of certain legal matters by McCall, Parkhurst & Horton L.L.P., Austin, Texas, Bond Counsel.
-Certain legal matters will be passed upon for the Underwriters by their counsel, Bickerstaff Heath Delgado Acosta LLP, Austin, Texas.
-The Bonds in definitive form are expected to be available for delivery through DTC on June 14, 2016.
+The Bonds are offered for delivery when, as, and if issued by the Master District and received by the initial purchaser therof named below (the "Underwriter"), subject to the approval of the Attorney General of the State of Texas and the approval of certain legal matters by McCall, Parkhurst & Horton L.L.P., Austin, Texas, Bond Counsel.
+Certain legal matters will be passed upon for the Underwriter by its counsel, Orrick, Herrington & Sutcliffe LLP, Austin, Texas.
+The Bonds in definitive form are expected to be available for delivery through DTC on July 1, 2020.